 Infertility means that you’re unable to conceive a child despite having regular, unprotected sex.
 This is sometimes temporary but it can also be permanent.
 Being told you’re infertile can be overwhelming, so it may be helpful to talk to someone about how you’re feeling.

-Many people experience changes in their sex life during and after cancer treatment.
-These changes are usually temporary but for some people they can be permanent, which means having to change the way you approach your sexual relationships.
+Many people have changes in their sex life during and after cancer treatment.
+These changes are usually temporary but for some people they can be permanent.
 Sexual problems can be caused by: